 8 Steps to Create the Ultimate LinkedIn Profile

-Did you know that 85% of jobs are filled via some form of networking...
+Did you know that 85% of roles are filled via networking?

 But just 1 in 4 students have a LinkedIn profile?

-Get ahead of the curve by following these 8 steps to create the ultimate LinkedIn profile...
+Want an inside scoop into the hottest jobs?
+Get ahead of the curve by following these 8 easy steps and create your ultimate LinkedIn profile…

 What is LinkedIn?

 LinkedIn is like Facebook.
-But instead of sharing funny cat videos, you'll be sharing your achievements, your skills, and showing employers why you're the perfect candidate for their company.
+But instead of sharing funny cat videos, you’ll be sharing your achievements and skills, showing employers why you’re the perfect candidate for their company.